maseh87/ng-loading/README.md

 })
 ```
 ## Icons
 + Currently ngLoading supports all 3rd party icons.
-To add an icon just add the icon property to your configuration object.
+To add an icon, just add the icon property to your configuration object.

 ```javascript
 {